BrendanCopot/BrendanCopot/README.md

-### Hi there 👋, my name is Brendan and I'm a Game Programmer
+### Hi there 👋, my name is Brendan, and I'm a Software Developer
 I recently finished studying at The Academy of Interactive Entertainment.
-Here I learned the fundamentals of C# and C++ and the ins and outs of Unity and Unreal Engine.
+Here, I learned the fundamentals of C# and C++ and the ins and outs of Unity and Unreal Engine.

-- 🔭 I’m currently working on [Procedural Dungeon Generator using Binary Space Partitioning](https://github.com/BrendanCopot/BinarySpacePartition-Dungeon-Generator-UE5)
-- 🌱 I’m currently learning Unreal Engine 5
+- 🌱 I’m currently expanding my skills in Unreal Engine 5
 - 👯 I’m open to collaborating with people on other projects
-- 💬 Ask me about My latest game: [Sky Surge](https://biobluegames.itch.io/sky-surge)
+- 💬 Ask me about my latest game: [Sky Surge](https://biobluegames.itch.io/sky-surge)
 - 📫 You can contact me on [LinkedIn](https://www.linkedin.com/in/bcopot/)
-- ⚡ Fun fact: I have an Ork army for Warhammer 40k tabletop
+- ⚡ Fun fact: I've been working on getting better at Jiu Jitsu

 ## Skills
  C++ / C# / Unreal Engine / Unity / Git / HTML / CSS